A Hilbert 90 Property for S-Class Groups and Applications to the Gross--Kuz'min Conjecture: Wild power residues and the -Hilbert 90 property

-The map $\tau_\mathfrak{q}^{\mathfrak{p}}:E^{\mathfrak{p}}\to \mathcal{U}_{\mathfrak{q}}/ \mathcal{U}_{\mathfrak{q}}^p$ is given by reducing an element of $E^{\mathfrak{p}}$ modulo $\mathfrak{q}^3$ and determining its class in $(\mathcal{O}_K/\mathfrak{q}^3)^\times\otimes_{\ZZ} \FF_p$.
-This yields a rather efficient method to determine the map $\tau^{\mathfrak{q}}$. \end{enumerate} \end{rems} Based on the observation in Remark \ref{rem:TauAndDimensions} (\ref{it:DimensionComparison}) we see that if $K$ is complex, then almost no prime will satisfy the conditions of \ref{thm:TauCriterion}.
-Nevertheless, by using Proposition \ref{prop:H90Transfer} it is possible for CM fields $K$ to deduce the $\mathbf{cl}^S_{(p)}$-Hilbert 90 property for the first step of the cyclotomic $\ZZ_p$-extension from the same property of its maximal totally real subfield $K^+$ and thus to get the validity of \hyperref[conj:GrossKuzmin]{GKC} for $K$ if the primes in $K^+$ above $p$ are inert in $K/K^+$. \begin{prop} Let $K$ be a CM-field and $K^+$ its maximal totally real subfield.
+Based on the observation in Remark~\ref{rem:TauAndDimensions} (\ref{it:DimensionComparison}) we see that if $K$ is complex, then almost no prime will satisfy the conditions of \ref{thm:TauCriterion}.
+Nevertheless, by using Proposition~\ref{prop:H90Transfer} it is possible for CM fields $K$ to deduce the $\mathbf{cl}_{[p]}$-Hilbert~90 property for the first step of the cyclotomic $\ZZ_p$-extension from the same property of its maximal totally real subfield $K^+$ and thus to get the validity of \hyperref[conj:GrossKuzmin]{GKC} for $K$ if the primes in $K^+$ above $p$ are inert in $K/K^+$. \begin{prop} Let $K$ be a CM-field and $K^+$ its maximal totally real subfield.
 Fix an odd prime $p$, such that the primes in $K^+$ above $p$ are inert in $K/K^+$ and $p$ is unramified in $K/\QQ$.
-Assume that the conditions of Theorem \ref{thm:TauCriterion} are valid for $K^+$ and $p$, then \hyperref[conj:GrossKuzmin]{GKC} is valid for $K$ and $p$. \end{prop}
+Assume that the conditions of Theorem~\ref{thm:TauCriterion} are valid for $K^+$ and $p$, then \hyperref[conj:GrossKuzmin]{GKC} is valid for $K$ and $p$. \end{prop}